tytydraco/yessleep/out/Always_carry_an_umbrella.md

 What most likely kept him going, though, were the horrible sounds that threatened to catch him from behind.

-Hastily crossing the forest, a bruise built up for every mistake Ven had made.The trees around him slowly got fewer in quantity and smaller in size, but in a moment so close to victory, the urge to give up was just as close to winning too.
+Hastily crossing the forest, a bruise built up for every mistake Ven had made.
+The trees around him slowly got fewer in quantity and smaller in size, but in a moment so close to victory, the urge to give up was just as close to winning too.

 Finally, in the distance, I saw the end of the forest nearing.